 A physical addiction signifies chemical changes in the body due to the consumption of drugs or alcohol.
 A physical addiction is when cells in the body have been altered during exposure to drugs or alcohol so these cells cannot function correctly without further exposure to drugs or alcohol.

 The retardation in cell functionality gives rise to physical withdrawal symptoms when drugs or alcohol are withdrawn.
 The user thus returns or 'relapses' to drug or alcohol use in order to ease these painful withdrawal symptoms.
 In order to beat addiction, the user must go through a process known as 'detoxification'.
-During detoxification at a drug or alcohol detox clinic, prescription medications may be offered to patients in order to ease an otherwise painful withdrawal process.
+During detoxification at a drug or alcohol detox clinic, prescription medications may be offered to clients in order to ease an otherwise painful withdrawal process.

 Examples of painful withdrawal symptoms include diarrhea, the 'shakes' and abdominal pain.